ABuying a used car needn’t mean getting second best. Read our guide to making a smarter decision on your next pre-owned vehicle.

 - Paperwork and vehicle history are crucial to an informed decision

-- Every tip on our list should be used in combination wherever possible
+- Use every tip on our list in combination wherever possible

 - Working with an auto transport broker can protect your purchase and get it home safely

-There’s still a lot that prospective buyers can do to improve their chances of finding a peach over a lemon, and there’s a lot more to consider than merely how good a vehicle looks.
-This guide will highlight the common pitfalls to avoid and stress how important choosing the right auto transport carrier can be if you’re buying a used car from out of state.
+There’s still a lot that prospective buyers can do to improve their chances of finding a peach over a lemon.
+Also, there’s a lot more to consider than merely how good a vehicle looks.
+This guide will highlight the common pitfalls to avoid.
+Additionally, it’ll stress how important choosing the right auto transport carrier can be if you’re buying a used car from out of state.

 1. Failing at financing

 Purchasing a used car is often driven by financial necessity.
-It’s thus vital to cap how much you’re willing to pay and choose carefully between outside funding from banks, credit unions, or dealerships.
+It’s thus vital to cap how much you’re willing to pay.
+Therefore, choose carefully between outside funding from banks, credit unions, or dealerships.
 Each has pros and cons.

 For example, financing from a bank you’re already a customer with can be easier and more affordable if they know you’re a sound prospect.
 This could lead to better rates.
-A bank’s interest rates can also be significantly over the national average, so sign up with caution – seemingly affordable monthly payments can amount to a real financial burden in the long run.
+A bank’s interest rates can also be significantly over the national average.
+Therefore, sign up with caution – seemingly affordable monthly payments can amount to a real financial burden in the long run.

 Dealer financing is often a big help for those with bad credit history.
 They’ll likely have a list of lenders willing to take on even risky financial prospects, making it easier (at least initially) to buy a used car.
 Interest rates are typically high since that’s where dealers make their money and used cars can quickly be repossessed when a buyer defaults on payments.